Charles O'Hara: Toulon

 In 1793, he was promoted to lieutenant-general.
 On 23 November 1793, he was captured at Fort Mulgrove in Toulon, France during operations that gained Napoleon the attention of his superiors.
-On the 10th of the same month, Napoleon marched to the siege of Toulon, to retake the hill of Arènes of which Anglo-Neapolitan forces had momentarily taken possession.
-In this struggle, Napoleon captured the English general O'Hara, who laid down his arms to Napoleon's staff.
+On the tenth of the same month, Napoleon marched to the siege of Toulon, to retake the hill of Arènes of which Anglo-Neapolitan forces had momentarily taken possession.
+In this struggle, Napoleon captured O'Hara, who laid down his arms to Napoleon's staff.
 O'Hara had been leading a bold sortie by the besieged British troops.
-Napoleon had personally directed the capture operation and accepted O'Hara's formal surrender.
+Napoleon was personally directing the capture operation and accepted O'Hara's formal surrender.
 O'Hara was treated as an "insurrectionist" and was imprisoned in the Luxembourg Prison and threatened with the guillotine.
 In the Luxembourg he and his retinue formed a very companionable relationship with a fellow prisoner, the Anglo-American revolutionary, Thomas Paine.
 O'Hara spent two years in prison in Paris.

 O'Hara thus has the distinction of having been the only person personally taken prisoner by both George Washington and Napoleon Bonaparte.